stellarwp/kadence-blocks/readme.txt

 = 3.0.33 =
 Release Date: April 12, 2023
+* Add: Option to set design library to use images instead of iframes.
+* Fix: Issue with typed text popover not showing correctly.
 * Fix: Aria label for mute button in row layout video background.
 * Fix: Possible issue with the info box when title and text are paragraph tags.
 * Fix: "Hide" button visibility setting on Show More block.